ianjohnson/jesterace/README.md

 tapsplit.py FireOne.tap
 ```

-This will generate two files: `FIRE.TAP` and `ONE.TAP`.
-These files can be copied to the SD card used with the Jester Ace.
+This will generate two files: `FIRE.TAP` and `ONE.TAP` in a directory called 'FIREONE'.
+Copy the directory to the SD card used with the Jester Ace.

 ## Using Jester Ace TAP files with Emulators